You’re not alone.

 I bought up clothes that could be worn with a belly.
 I lost weight so I would be ready for extra pregnancy pounds.
 I wore maternity pants.
 In fact I wore those pants so long, that I stopped thinking of them as maternity (LORD are they comfortable…I mean were comfortable as in past tense like I don’t wear them now that would be silly…*nervous laughter).
 One day I put them on over my pregnant belly and was wearing them around the house when I realized – there was finally a baby in that pouch.
 I pointed it out to my husband and we both just cried in thanks to God.

 I know being in the middle of waiting it feels like a mountain.
 I know it can be frustrating when it’s happening all around you.
 I know it feels frustrating when you realize you’ve started menstruating.
-But those aren’t the facts.
+Those are the facts, but they’re not the truth.

-The facts are that God has good plans for you.
-The facts are that faith is the evidence of things hoped for.
-My Pastor says – your faith has given you the title deed.
+The truth is that God has good plans for you.
+The truth is that faith is the evidence of things hoped for.
+The bible says – your faith has given you the title deed.
 I like to think of it this way – my faith has given me the birth certificate for that baby.

 God has such good plans for you.
 Just lean back and trust Him.